naveenvadaga/full_throttle_lab_assignment/README.md

   from test_json.json file
 * `/users/` endpoints returns a responses that contains all the users information
-* test module contains test cases for the view, interactor, model, controller
+* test module contains test cases for the views, interactors, storages, presenters

 ## Running locally
 * create a virtual environment